-In order to win your claim for Social Security disability, you must prove that your limitations prevent you from doing your past job and any other less demanding work.
-This can be difficult for younger claimants, because the Social Security Administration often finds most younger people are able to adjust to sit-down jobs, even with an impairment.
-But if you can prove that you are unable to even do a sit-down job (Social Security calls this “sedentary" work), Social Security will usually approve your claim.
+In order to win your claim for Social Security disability, you must prove that your functional limitations prevent you from doing your past job and any other less demanding work.
+This can be difficult for claimants younger than 50 years old, because the Social Security Administration (SSA) often finds most younger people are able to adjust to sit-down jobs, even with an impairment.
+But if you can prove that you're unable to even do a sit-down job—what Social Security calls "sedentary" work—the SSA will usually approve your claim.

-To understand how to win by proving you can't do sedentary work, you need to first understand how Social Security classifies jobs based on their physical requirements:
+To understand how to get disability by proving you can't do sedentary work, you need to first understand how Social Security classifies jobs based on their physical requirements ("exertional level").